International Facility Management

 Knowing the Fundamentals of Facility Operations.
 This module is an introduction to Operations Management and Management Information Systems in facility management organisations, in combination with practical training in the in-school training company Sibelicious.
 You will work in several outlets such as catering, Service Desk, store room, restaurant and kitchen.
 You organize, cater for, manage and provide service to real customers, who come in daily for lunch, dinner, a meeting or a conference.
 In addition, you will learn the basic principles of emergency response.

 Understanding the Facility Management Industry.
-You will learn how to deal with the basics of Finance, Economics, Marketing, Business Law & Ethics and Investigative Abilities in relation to the facility management industry.
+You will learn how to deal with the basics of Finance, Economics, Marketing, Business Law & Ethics and Research & Design in relation to the facility management industry.

 Competencies learned in these modules are brought together at the end of the year in a final project.
 In a small group of students you will make a prototype or renewal of a facility environment.